teleprint-me/sdl-examples/docs/dda.md

 int delta_x = p_end.x - p_start.x;
 ```

+_Note that we type cast `delta_y` and `delta_x` from `float` to `int` to allow us to calculate the absolute values in order to allow us to determine the number of steps required to draw the line.
+This step highlights a limitation of the DDA algorithm as it may lose precision during this phase of the process._

 ### 3. Determine the number of steps required to draw the line

 The number of steps required to draw the line is determined by the maximum of the absolute values of $\Delta x$ and $\Delta y$.
 This ensures that we take enough steps to cover the entire line.